What will be your reaction to my salad that contains purple to blue marbles?

 Purple Calabash, the most purplish variety of tomatoes, dates back to pre-Columbian Mexico for its originality as an heirloom plant.

-To bring the variety into your garden, you can start sowing the seed indoors four to six weeks before the last frost date.
+To bring this variety into your garden, you can start sowing the seed indoors four to six weeks before the last frost date.

 And you can enjoy the mid-season harvest that starts in August with a maturity period of 80-85 days.

-On maturity, the plant attains a length of 5-7 feet with a single fruit weighing 6-12 oz.
+Purple Calabash attains a 5-7 foot length on maturity with a single fruit weighing 6-12 oz.

 Besides the list mentioned earlier, you can also consider the varieties below for reference and choose the best one.